 Egyptian Costumes: Ideas, Tips & Tricks

 With such a plethora of costume choices out there, it can be difficult to find the themed costume that's perfect for you.
 Do you want go as a famous celebrity from the tabloids, or perhaps you pick something from your favorite movie?
 You could always dress as a trendy superhero.
 Maybe you want to go with something historical, but the Renaissance just isn't your thing.
-Those options are all fine and good, but why not give something that's historical and turns you into godly figure from the Egyptian mythology?
-We think it's one of the most interesting times in history, so it makes for a unique look at your next costume party.
-When you choose a costume that's inspired by ancient Egypt, you get to be a pharaoh and they were often considered to be gods among men.
-You also get to wear some gold swag and cool headpieces while you do it!
+Those options are all fine and good, but why try a historical costume that turns you into a godly figure from Egyptian mythology?
+We think it's one of the most interesting times in history, so it makes for a unique outfit idea at your next costume party.
+You can dress up like an Egyptian god or even wear a pharaoh costume— they were often considered to be gods among men.
+You also get to wear some costume jewelry and cool headpieces while you do it!
 Why don't you check out some of the great ways that you can transform yourself into a famous ruler from the history books with some of the great examples below.
 We've got a list of our favorite rulers from history, like Cleopatra and King Tut, along with some really great costumes to represent those figures.
-We even listed out some must-have accessories that you can pair with your costume.
+We even listed out some must-have Egyptian accessories that you can pair with your historical outfit.

 Let us take you back to the ancient world of the Egyptians!
 It's a world of wonder, where sphinxes and pharaohs plastered the landscape, or at least their hieroglyphics were on the walls of their buildings, anyway!
 Just step inside of our time machine… okay, so maybe we don't actually have a real-time machine (we have top scientists working on it), but just read on to discover more about the famous pharaohs and leaders of their time.
-Everyone has heard of King Tut, mummies and the Great Pyramids of Giza, but perhaps it's time to explore some of the other greats of their time for costume inspiration.
-The history of Egypt is full of great queens of renowned, along with extravagant kings!
-Their stories are full of intrigue, soap opera style betrayal stories, and of course, some really awesome outfits.
+Everyone has heard of King Tut, mummies and the Great Pyramids of Giza, but perhaps it's time to explore some of the other great figures of their time for costume inspiration.
+The history of Egypt is full of renowned queens, along with extravagant kings!
+Their stories are full of intrigue, soap opera style betrayal stories, and of course, some really awesome Egyptian outfits.
 Those kings and queens of the ancient world really did know how to dress, complete with lavishly colored robes and dazzling jewelry.
-Let's check out some of our favorite costumes based on those figures, from the slightly scandalous Queen Cleopatra to the stoic and long living King Ramses II.
+Let's check out some of our favorite costumes based on those figures, from the slightly scandalous Queen Cleopatra to the stoic and long-living King Ramses II.

 Much about this Egyptian Queen's history is still shrouded in mystery!
 Archaeologists discovered her beautiful bust back in 1912, but tracking down her fate has proved to be a difficult quest.
 What we do know about her, is that she was immensely beautiful (her name actually means "a beautiful woman has come"), she was married to Amenhotep III's son, and according to some existing hieroglyphics, the two seemed to be very much in love.
 She also took over rulership of Egypt for around 14 years and she was King Tut's mother-in-law.
 She was definitely a very busy woman during her life!
 If you're planning on a dressing like a woman of extreme power, then we think that Nefertiti is one of the best ways to go.